St. Louis Cemetery # 1 Visitor’s Guide

 Tips for Your Visit

-We at Free Tours by Foot offer daily tours of both St. Louis Cemetery #1 and Lafayette Cemetery #1.
+We at Free Tours by Foot offer daily tours of St. Louis Cemetery #1 and of the Garden District, which includes Lafayette Cemetery #1.

 TIP: If you are considering buying a tourist discount pass, then keep in mind that all available passes include a St. Louis Cemetery #1 tour at no additional cost.
 We compare the different passes to help you decide which, if any, is best for you.